 Transfer to the airport for a flight to Goa, via Mumbai.
 On arrival in Goa, you will be met and transferred to your hotel.
 The former Portuguese colony of Goa is one of India's favourite destinations for tourists.
-Most important are the wide expanse of beaches.
+Most important is the wide expanse of beaches.
 In old Goa, once a thriving and prosperous city, some of the finest churches in the country exist.

-Located on the southwest coast of Goa, overlooking the Arabian sea, this Mediterranean-style 5 star resort is one of the best five star hotels in Goa and has a way of slowing down time to a tranquil tempo.
-Set amidst fifty-six acres of lush gardens, Taj Exotica is a showcase for relaxation with tropical-inspired design touches, grand architecture, a sun-drenched atrium, wide shady corridors, and flower lined patios for a memorable stay.
+Located on the southwest coast of Goa, overlooking the Arabian sea, this Mediterranean-style 5-star resort is one of the best five-star hotels in Goa and has a way of slowing down time to a tranquil tempo.
+Set amidst fifty-six acres of lush gardens, Taj Exotica is a showcase for relaxation with tropical-inspired design touches, grand architecture, a sun-drenched atrium, wide shady corridors, and flower-lined patios for a memorable stay.

 Accommodation: Taj Exotica or similar

 Breakfast at hotel.
 Morning visit Old Goa and Panjim.
 Visit Panjim Goa's capital, a small town endowed with the quaint charm which characterizes Goa.
-Old villas, a profusion of squares, wide tree lined avenues, and narrow cobbled alleys weaving through the older parts of the town with their tiled roofs and balconies reminiscent of the Iberian settlers who built them.
+Old villas, a profusion of squares, wide tree-lined avenues, and narrow cobbled alleys weaving through the older parts of the town with their tiled roofs and balconies reminiscent of the Iberian settlers who built them.
 A winding road climbs the long wooded ridge of Altinho where you will find the ancestral houses of some of the wealthy Goan families.